bchewy/bolabola/microservices/base/4-user/README.md

 Delete the `dbdata` folder and compose up again.

 ## Issues
+- [ ] Track the logged in user
+- [ ] If user is not registered, create a new user
 - [ ] RabbitMQ is not working
-- [ ] Change db to include Premium field
+- [:checkmark:] Change db to include Premium field
+- [ ] Create charge_id field for tickets in db